wp-plugins/dofollow-case-by-case/readme.txt

 == Changelog ==

+= 1.3 =
+* Maintenance update to syncronice Subversion repository so that WordPress shows updated readme.txt file.
+Sorry for the inconvenience.
+* Added the possibility to access the plugins settings from the WordPress plugin screen.
+* Added tested compatibility up to WordPress 3.6.1.

 = 1.2. =
-Updated to 1.2 because we didn't change version in plugin main file.
+* Updated to 1.2 because we didn't change version in plugin main file.
 Sorry for the inconvenience.
-Updated and shoretened description in the plugin that show on the plugin repository in the heading.
+* Updated and shortened description in the plugin that show on the plugin repository in the heading.

 = 1.1 =
-Update of readme.txt file, changing spanish characters in link to post in Spanish.
+* Update of readme.txt file, changing spanish characters in link to post in Spanish.
-Added tested compatibility up to WordPress 3.6.
+* Added tested compatibility up to WordPress 3.6.

 = 1.0 =
 * First stable release.